MS3Inc/camel-archetypes/camel-scheduled-archetype/README.md

 # README #

 This is a Maven archetype that generates a Camel/SpringBoot application with stubbed code for a scheduled (batch) task.
-It is part of the MS3 Integration Platform.
+It is part of MS3's integration platform, [Tavros](https://github.com/MS3Inc/tavros).

 ### How do I get set up? ###

-Clone the develop branch of this repo.
-Work should be done on branches with names like feature/MTK-nn, based on the MTK Jira project.
+Clone the main branch of this repo.

 To build the archetype, CD into the archetype source and run "mvn clean install"